-Apogee Instruments SP-500 series pyranometers are calibrated through side-by-side comparison to the mean of four transfer standard pyranometers (shortwave radiation reference) under high intensity discharge metal halide lamps.
+The pyranometers on Apogee Instruments model SP-722 albedometers are calibrated through side-by-side comparison to the mean of four Apogee model SP-510 transfer standard pyranometers (shortwave radiation reference for upward-looking pyranometer on albedometer) or to the mean of four Apogee model SP-610 transfer standard pyranometers (shortwave radiation reference for downward-looking pyranometer on albedometer) under high intensity discharge metal halide lamps.
 The transfer standard pyranometers are calibrated through side-by-side comparison to the mean of at least two ISO-classified reference pyranometers under sunlight (clear sky conditions) in Logan, Utah.
 Each of four ISO-classified reference pyranometers are recalibrated on an alternating year schedule (two instruments each year) at the National Renewable Energy Laboratory (NREL) in Golden, Colorado.
-NREL reference standards are calibrated to the World Radiometric Reference (WRR) in Davos, Switzerland.
+NREL reference standards are calibrated to the World Radiometric Reference (WRR).